alperbahcekapili/CENG796-TopicSummary/topic_summary.md

 ## Other type of noises

 We have been using Gaussian noise to add noise to the data in the forward diffusion process, which relies heavily on variational inference.
-However, models like Cold Diffusion [cite] have shown that we can use other types of noise; even the deterministic degredations like blur, masking, etc. can be employed.
+However, models like Cold Diffusion [2] have shown that we can use other types of noise; even the deterministic degredations like blur, masking, etc. can be employed.

 ## Content-Detail Tradeoff